Champion industry, aluminium, looks for 5% RoDTEP rate to boost exports

 In absence of any export incentives/ remission mechanism, the aluminium exports are struggling to remain globally competitive as compared to the major exporting countries, especially China, which extends various support measures for export competitiveness.

-In India, the high incidence of numerous unrebated Central & State taxes/ duties impedes the growth potential of aluminium sector in India.
-The various taxes constitute 15% of aluminium production cost which is amongst highest in the world.
+In India, the high incidence of numerous unrebated Central and State taxes/duties impedes the growth potential of aluminium sector in India.
+The various taxes constitute 15 per cent of aluminium production cost which is amongst highest in the world.
 This adversely impacts the sustainability and competitiveness of aluminium industry and further renders Indian exporters vulnerable and uncompetitive vis-à-vis global players in international markets.

 These duties and taxes should not be exported as such and should be remitted back to encourage domestic value addition and export of finished products.
-Under MEIS, the aluminium exports were eligible for a 2% reward rate which itself does not provide ample cushion to remain competitive against current bearish market condition.
-The Government support is extremely crucial at this juncture to reduce burden of taxes/ levies with least 5% remission rate under RoDTEP to boost exports and survive this challenging phase.
+Under MEIS, the aluminium exports were eligible for a 2 per cent reward rate which itself does not provide ample cushion to remain competitive against current bearish market condition.
+The government support is extremely crucial at this juncture to reduce burden of taxes/ levies with least 5 per cent remission rate under RoDTEP to boost exports and survive this challenging phase.

-Indian exports are struggling to retain competitiveness in international markets.
-Being a strategic metal, the Government support to enhance competitiveness for aluminum industry by way of various incentives/subsidies for raw materials, tax benefits & export tax incentives, low interest rate loans is prevalent globally, but heavily supported in China and GCC countries.
+The Indian exports are struggling to retain competitiveness in international markets.
+Being a strategic metal, the government support to enhance competitiveness for Aluminum industry by way of various incentives/subsidies for raw materials, tax benefits and export tax incentives, low interest rate loans is prevalent globally, but heavily supported in China and GCC countries.

-On the other hand, the Indian Aluminium industry is struggling with incidence of huge burden of unrebated Central & State taxes and duties, constituting ~15% of Aluminium production cost which is amongst the highest in the world and adversely impacting its sustainability & cost-competitiveness.
+On the other hand, the Indian Aluminium industry is struggling with incidence of huge burden of unrebated Central and State taxes and duties, constituting ~15 per cent of Aluminium production cost which is amongst the highest in the world and adversely impacting its sustainability and cost-competitiveness.
 NITI Aayog in its report on "Need for an Aluminium Policy in India" also highlighted the strategic importance of Aluminium for the country and the huge burden of various taxes and duties on Aluminium production costs.

-The Aluminium industry seeks immediate support for notifying at least 5% remission rate for Aluminum Sector under RoDTEP Scheme to ensure its global competitiveness and realize its immense potential to double exports worth $ 10 billion Forex earnings for the country.
+The Aluminium industry seeks immediate support for notifying at least 5 per cent remission rate for Aluminum Sector under RoDTEP Scheme to ensure its global competitiveness and realise its immense potential to double exports worth $ 10 billion Forex earnings for the country.